polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/upgrade-a-chain/index.md

 supported and protected by the capabilities of the blockchain itself.
 A blockchain's [runtime](../../knowledgebase/runtime) is the mechanism by which [state](../../knowledgebase/runtime/storage) changes are effected.
-Because the definition of the runtime is itself an element in a Substrate chain's state, network participates may update this value by way of an [extrinsic](../../knowledgebase/learn-substrate/extrinsics), [the `set_code` function](https://substrate.dev/rustdocs/v2.0.0-rc6/frame_system/enum.Call.html#variant.set_code).
+Because the definition of the runtime is itself an element in a Substrate chain's state, network participants may update this value by way of an [extrinsic](../../knowledgebase/learn-substrate/extrinsics) and [the `set_code` function](https://substrate.dev/rustdocs/v2.0.0-rc6/frame_system/enum.Call.html#variant.set_code).
 Since updates to runtime state are bound by the blockchain's consensus mechanisms and cryptographic guarantees, network participants can use the blockchain itself to trustlessly distribute updated or